Growing your business

 It should contain all the details the customer will need to make the payment, as well as an itemised list of the products or services provided and their cost.

 An invoice also serves a secondary purpose.
-It’s an important document for tax purposes and should be kept as evidence of your income and the VAT you’ve collected on the government’s behalf.
+It’s an important document for tax purposes and should be kept as evidence of your income and (where relevant) the VAT you’ve collected on the government’s behalf.

 An invoice serves several different purposes.
 Those include:

 An invoice provides a formal record of a transaction and includes a due date that a customer’s payment should be made by.
 After that point, you’re legally entitled to charge interest on the overdue payment.

 An invoice creates a written or electronic record of a sale being made.
 That helps businesses to protect themselves and is important for bookkeeping purposes.